Cross River gorilla: Conservation status

 A workshop for the conservation of the Cross River gorilla was organized by the Wildlife Conservation Society and the Nigerian Conservation Foundation was held in Nigeria in April 2001.
 The overall goal of the workshop was to enhance the species' chance for survival because of its rare and distinct features from other western gorillas.
 The most important outcomes of the workshop were a list of improvements recommended to save the species and also establishing the need for regular meetings between the governments and conservation groups of Cameroon and Nigeria to achieve maximum efficiency in their conservation efforts.

 In 2008, the government of Cameroon created the Takamanda National Park on the border of Nigeria and Cameroon as an attempt to protect these gorillas.
 The park now forms part of an important trans-boundary protected area with Nigeria's Cross River National Park, safeguarding an estimated 115 gorillas — a third of the Cross River gorilla population — along with other rare species.
 The hope is that the gorillas should be able to move between the Takamanda reserve in Cameroon over the border to Nigeria's Cross River National Park.

 The Kagwene Gorilla Sanctuary was created by the Cameroonian government on April 3, 2008 as part of the IUCN's Cross River gorilla action plan.
-It protects 19.44 km^{2} of land, and is located between the forests of Mbulu and Nijikwa in western Cameroon.
+It protects 19.44 km2 of land and is located between the forests of Mbulu and Nijikwa in western Cameroon.
 It consists of rugged, mountainous terrain and represents the highest altitudinal extent of the Cross River gorilla's distribution, with the highest point at 2037 m above sea level.
 Only about half of its land is a prime gorilla habitat, while the rest includes grassland or cultivation not suitable for the species.
 Due to its sanctuary status, it was expected to be provided with a conservator and eco-guards to enforce wildlife laws within its perimeters.